sebastianrevuelta/citoolkit/README.md

 ```bash
 htttp://localhost:9000
 ```
-You can create your projects and run analysis, all the information is sotred in a postgresql database.
+You can create your projects and run analysis, all the information is stored in a postgresql database.

 ## Malware analysis
 Malware analysis are run with clamAV engine.